Zofin Palace is a beautiful neo-Renaissance building set on Slavonic Island (Slovansky ostrov), near the National Theatre

 At first glance Zofin appears rather formal, so must be expensive.
 But it is quite the opposite.
 It offers relaxed dining in a special environment, and is suitable for all age groups.
 The waiters are attentive and the food is reasonably priced.
 The restaurant is popular with local Czech people, which should tell you something.

-The menu has Czech and International dishes, so all tastes are catered for.
-It changes with the seasons and there are daily specials, but there is always fresh river fish, steak, other meats, pasta, and Czech dishes of duck, venison or goulash.
+The menu comprises Czech and International dishes, so all tastes are catered for, and there are daily specials.
+There is always fresh river fish, steak and other meats, pasta, and Czech dishes such as duck, venison and goulash on offer.

 The drinks list has Czech and International wines, along with cold beers, spirits and great value freshly prepared cocktails.

 The quality of food and drink is assured, because Zofin is a sister restaurant to three of Prague's finest restaurants: Bellevue, Mlynec and V Zatisi.
 While these present a true fine dining experience, Zofin offers more informal dining in a unique setting.

 Zofin Palace has extensive grounds, so al fresco dining is on offer from Spring to Autumn.
 If you make a reservation, on arrival you will be offered the choice of dining inside or outside depending on the weather conditions.